 The scary thing is that government regulation on ISPs won’t impact the hundreds of millions of dormant IPv4 addresses.
 Furthermore, consumer pressure groups focused on data centers likewise ignore the waste of power required by allocated but unused IPv4 addresses.
 We need a system that incentives businesses with stocks of IPv4 addresses to reintroduce them to useful life, rather than drawing on our limited natural resources every hour of every day with no end in sight.

 Think of what GoDaddy did for URLs in the early 2000s—democratizing a secure marketplace for web addresses.
 No longer did businesses have to sit on unused URL inventory—they could reintroduce it to a marketplace for someone else to use it.
 We need to do something similar for allocated IPv4 addresses that are no longer in use.
+IPXO is that marketplace, and it will be going live in the spring of 2021.
+But we can’t solve the crisis alone.
 We need awareness and advocacy.